-The storefront is a first floor façade improvement required for all retail uses that face a street or usable open space area: [Ord.
+The storefront is a first floor façade improvement required for all non-residential retail uses that face a street or usable open space area: [Ord.
 2010-022]

-- Storefronts shall extend across 70 percent of the commercial space; [Ord.
-2010- - Storefronts shall have transparent glazing of at least 70 percent of the façade area, comprised of storefront windows and doors; [Ord.
+- a) Storefronts shall extend across 70 percent of the non-residential commercial space; [Ord.
+2010-022] - Storefronts shall have transparent glazing of at least 70 percent of the linear vidth of the applicable façade area, comprised of storefront windows and doors; [Ord.
 2010-022] - Storefront windows shall have a base one and one-half feet to three feet high, with transparent glazed areas extending from the base to at least eight feet in height as measured from sidewalk grade.
 [Ord.
 2010-022] - A minimum of 50 percent of all required storefronts shall have an awning, gallery, or arcade shading the sidewalk.
 [Ord.
 2010-022]